joseph-flinn/site/data/posts/0017-triangles-of-death.md

 become more asynchronous.
 This means that information does not flow through the organization at the same rate.
 A CEO might send out an email, but every employee might read it at slightly different times.
 All company meetings are an example of when all of the employees receive information at the same time (synchronous communication).
-With either of these communication strategies in a traditional in-office company, all of the employees would evetnually receive the information.
+With either of these communication strategies in a traditional in-office company, all of the employees would eventually receive the information.
 One employee who doesn't read their emails might hear the information from another employee, but most likely in the form of "Have you read the latest All Company email?" which essentially quotes the source of the information.

 As our workforces get more distributed across different timezones, sometimes with timezones that have little to no overlap, the use of asynchronous communication techniques has drastically risen.
-This increase in asnychronous communication has caused a need in any syncrhonous communication to first level-set and make sure everyone is caught up before proceeding with the agenda.
+This increase in asynchronous communication has caused a need in any synchronous communication to first level-set and make sure everyone is caught up before proceeding with the agenda.
 This level-setting has led to what I am calling the _Triangles of Death_.
-If I received information in a meeting that someone else was not in, and I share my interpretation of what was shared, there is a high liklihood that the people that I am sharing it with will want to confirm it in some way.
+If I received information in a meeting that someone else was not in, and I share my interpretation of what was shared, there is a high likelihood that the people that I am sharing it with will want to confirm it in some way.
 Without an email or notes to point back to for that decision, they have to go get that information the original person and this starts the triangle.
 There might be more conversation, perspective or decisions discussed in that chat and that doesn't get back to the original meeting.
 This is the start of the _Triangle of Death_.